 No, IKEA is not exactly a secret, we’ll grant you that.
 But since London is pretty wild for Malm and Fiskbo, we thought it only prudent to update you with their exciting new opening: IKEA Hammersmith.
 Bringing home furnishings to the heart of west London, the new store means schlepping up to Neasden or down to Croydon for lampshades will be a thing of the past.

-IKEA Hammersmith will be opening with the Kings Mall Shopping Centre, just one part of a £170 million investment to transform the area.
-But far, far more important than any of that information is the excellent news that those iconic meatballs are also heading to Hammersmith, with a Swedish food market joining the store.
-There’s a little while to wait yet – the store opening now slated for winter 2021, after a pandemic-induced delay – but IMHO, that’s plenty of time to flick through the catalogue, save up some pennies, and then go to town on a full-scale flat redecoration…
+IKEA Hammersmith has opened in the Kings Mall Shopping Centre, just one part of a £170 million investment to transform the area.
+But far, far more important than any of that information is the excellent news that those iconic meatballs are also heading to Hammersmith, with a Swedish food deli joining the store.
+You’ll also find a range of hot and cold traditional Swedish delicacies, including Smörrebröd open sandwiches, Nordic Chicken Caesar and Swedish Mazarin.
+Plus, you can feast on a portion of plant balls, which have just 4% of the carbon footprint of their meat equivalent.

 Also published on Medium.